Material-Blazor/Material.Blazor/articles/Workflows.md

 # Side-by-side comparisons

 One of the key principles behind Material.Blazor is correctness.
 Components should create the exact markup specified by the material components web project.
 To detect regressions, we perform side-by-side comparisons of new versions against the current version.

+We crawl all pages of the demo website for both forks and PRs and compare them against the most recent version of Material.Blazor.